 Diversity has many advantages.
 It’s about finding versatility within the characteristics of a social group.
 Diversity is associated with ethnicity and culture.
 I really prefer the concept of versatility, which is broader.
 It’s about ethnicity, culture, educational background, whether or not one comes from a social family, whether one's parents see life as a world full of opportunities or a world with many restrictions, whether one is an only child or has many siblings.

 Those are just a few examples; the point is that you shouldn’t limit versatility.
-The more versatile or diverse, the more solutions you develop for problems, the less risk of developing jargon, the less risk meetings and lunchtime discussions become one-sided, the more cultures you understand, and the more languages you can speak.
+The more versatile or diverse you are, the more solutions you develop for problems, the less risk of developing jargon, the less risk meetings and lunchtime discussions become one-sided, the more cultures you understand, and the more languages you can speak.

-If employees have different backgrounds, it’s also easier to have workers available at different times of the week and throughout the year, including major holidays.
+If employees have different backgrounds, it’s also easier to have available workers at different times of the week and throughout the year, including during major holidays.
 The more versatility or diversity in the workplace, the better the workplace is at understanding and responding to different types of customers.

 Generation Z has begun entering the workplace.
 What opportunities and challenges does this present for employers?

 The opportunities are that they’ll think new and have a good understanding of what today's customers expect.
 They’re oriented in popular culture.
 They think differently, which in and of itself is an advantage.
-This allows them to revitalise organisations.
+This allows them to revitalize organizations.

 Not so long ago, millennials (Generation Y) were the new ones in the workplace.
 How do the newcomers differ from the "old" newcomers?

 Generation Z are more traditional than millennials.
-Now, we see a return to 8-to-5.
+What we see now is a return to 8-to-5.
 Generation Z are not as fascinated by this 24/7 society where you can do pretty much anything you want whenever it suits you.
 They want to be with their family.
-The distancing from parents that characterised young people, thanks to the growth of youth culture in the 1950s and several decades onwards, is gone.
+The distancing from parents that characterized young people, thanks to the growth of youth culture in the 1950s and several decades onwards, is gone.